 February 1, 2020 - March 28, 2020

-A profound and impressive retrospective of the work of the celebrated artist, activist, curator, poet, writer and mentor, The Writing on the Wall: Works of Dr. Joane Cardinal-Schubert, RCA weaves through Indigenous activism, seldom-told Canadian histories and environmental issues.
+A profound and impressive retrospective of the work of the celebrated artist, activist, curator, poet, writer and mentor, The Writing on the Wall: The Work of Dr. Joane Cardinal-Schubert, RCA weaves through Indigenous activism, seldom-told Canadian histories and environmental issues.
 Joane Cardinal-Schubert’s work melds playfulness with astute observation and an informed critique of the world around her based in in-depth historical knowledge.

 Joane Cardinal-Schubert (1942-2006) was born in Red Deer, AB, a member of the Kainai (Blood) Nation, and received a BFA from the University of Calgary.
 In addition to her acclaimed practice as an artist, she was a successful and influential curator, lecturer, poet and director of video and Indigenous theatre.
 She was a member of the Royal Canadian Academy of Arts and a recipient of the Queen Elizabeth II Golden Jubilee Medal, the Commemorative Medal of Canada and the National Aboriginal Achievement Award in Art.